 This is an important thing you must do for your loving dog.
 Ensuring enough comfort is essential for the dogs.
 This also helps in preventing and solving many other issues for the dog.

 Many times your dog sleeps on you.
 They do this because of their love for you.
 It would help if you spent time with your dog.
-This helps them to relax and get rid of stress.
+This allows them to relax and get rid of stress.
 Give some treats and properly groom the dog.

 Solution 5: Take the Dog to a Vet

 The dog can be sick, or it can be his habit.
 It may be impossible for you to find the correct reason.
 To become sure, it is better to visit a vet.
 The vet can start treatment if needed.

 Use these techniques to prevent your dog from licking the floor.

 Is it normal for dogs to lick the floor?

 Yes, it is normal for dogs to lick the floor.
 Licking helps the dogs to know around them.
 The expected behavior of dogs dictates them to lick everything around them.